redis/docs/content/operate/rs/security/access-control/create-roles/create-cluster-roles.md

 ---
-Title: Create roles
+Title: Create roles with cluster access only
 alwaysopen: false
 categories:
 - docs
 - operate
 - rs
 description: Create access control roles.
-linkTitle: Create roles
+linkTitle: Create roles with cluster access only
 weight: 20
+aliases:
+    - /operate/rs/security/access-control/admin-console-access/
 ---

 From **Access Control** > **Roles**, you can create custom user roles that determine cluster management permissions, data access permissions, or a combination of both.